dfilan/clusterability_in_neural_networks/README.md

 6. `make mlp-double-lesion` - Run the notebook `notebooks/mlp-double-lesion-test.ipynb` that perform the double lesion test on all standard MLP models.
 7. `make mlp-learning-curve` - Run the notebook `notebooks/mlp-learning-curve.ipynb` that plot the learning curves to selected set of MLP models.
 8. `make mlp-clustering-stability` - Run the notebook `notebooks/mlp-clustering-stability.ipynb` that train and cluster multiple trained instanced of all of the MLP models (including alternative explanation ones), and save the results as a table into `results/mlp-clustering-stability-statistic.csv` (NOTE: read the comment in the notebook about `src/train_nn.py` before running it).
-9. `make mlp-plots` - Run the notebook `nootebooks/mlp-plots.ipynb` that generates many of the plots from the NeurIPS 2020 paper.
+9. `make mlp-plots` - Run the notebook `nootebooks/mlp-plots.ipynb` that generates many of the plots from the submission.
 10. `make mlp-clustering-stability-n-clusters` - Run the notebook `notebooks/mlp-clustering-stability-different-n_clusters.ipynb` tha cluster multiple trained instanced of all of the MLP models (including alternative explanation ones) with various number of clusters (K=2, 7, 10), and save the results as a table into `results/mlp-clustering-stability-statistic-K.csv` (NOTE: read the comment in the notebook about `src/train_nn.py` before running it).

 ## Research Environment Setup